DingshanDeng/ysoisochrone/README.md

 ## Quick Start

 A [Quick Start Guide](https://github.com/DingshanDeng/ysoisochrone/blob/main/tutorial_notebooks/tutorial1_quick_start.ipynb) is provided as a `Jupyter Notebook` together with other [tutorial `Jupyter Notebooks`](https://github.com/DingshanDeng/ysoisochrone/tree/main/tutorial_notebooks).
+You can also find these tutorial notebooks in the folder called `tutorial_notebooks`.

-For detailed description and usage, please refer to this [documentation](https://ysoisochrone.readthedocs.io/en/latest/index.html) .
+This Guide is also provided in the [documentation](https://ysoisochrone.readthedocs.io/en/latest/index.html) together with some other detailed explainations.

 ## Citations
 If you use `ysoisochrone` as part of your research, please cite the xxx